-The 10 Best Models For Modern Corporate Training
+The 10 Best Corporate Training Models and Modern Training Methods

 Jane Hart, director and editor of the Centre for Modern Workplace Learning, recently wrote an article about a survey that she is conducting on the valued ways of Learning in the Workforce.
 Her results find that the formal activities offered by most L&D organizations (i.e. e-learning, conferences, classroom training) are actually considered the least valuable to learners’ development.
 Surprising, right?
 In fact, while L&D departments generally focus on creating more appealing and interactive training courses, Hart reveals that what employees actually want is a more relevant, modern approach that incorporates daily work experiences, knowledge sharing with teams, web resources, professional networks and communities, and feedback from mentors into the programs.